-Frugaloo's Go to Deal button is a prominent and unequivocal CTA ANALYST'S PERSPECTIVE lickability incorporates the effective use and placement of call to action elements in emails and web pages.
+Frugaloo's Go to Deal button is a prominent and unequivocal CTA ANALYST'S PERSPECTIVE lickability incorporates the and web pages.
 Studies have shown that task demands and stimulus information strongly influence cognitive strategy during visual activity, prompting users to plan and moderate their scanning of a visual field accordingly.
 Their ability to locate and act upon their task demands effectively is directly influenced by the presentation of elements.
-By clearly defining related elements such as a product image, text description, and button in close proximity to one another, effectively (from image to text, and text to button).
+By clearly defining related elements such as a product in close proximity to one another, effectively (from image to text, and text to button).
 This allows for a swift transition of unconscious processing (implicit attraction from periphery), to conscious processing (controlled, focused attention).
 Call to action elements should therefore be designed and implemented with care.
-While their placement and proximity are important, it is crucial that they are clearly visible as a call to action so as not to be missed completely.
+While their placement and proximity are important, it is crucial that they are as not to be missed completely.
 In marked contrast to the ASOS email illustrated earlier, which only two of our ten study participants spotted, another fashion retailer, Freemans, demonstrates a much more effective design structure for product links.
 With the use of three-dimensional buttons that are clearly defined and well positioned, it is evident in this gaze plot that the user has no trouble identifying the links in a natural gaze path from the text and images.
 The proximity of the button serves to eliminate visual confusion.
 In fact, eight of our participants noted the CTA buttons in this section of the email.
 Moreover, the fact that the link is a button rather than just text instantly reveals it as a clickable link and encourages action from the reader.
 These types of design structures are particularly important for first time visitors who are unfamiliar with the way new elements are displayed.
 Clear, coherent composition of inter-related elements enables the user to adopt a much more productive browsing behaviour.
 The separation of related elements has been shown to be detrimental to this behaviour and slows down processing.
 It is therefore crucial to keep related elements in close proximity to avoid conflict and allow for smooth peripheral to foveal shifts in attention.